Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 {% tab title="Android" %}
 ### retrieveLocationContent

-This API will send a batch request to configured Target server only for mbox locations in the `TargetRequest` list that are not already prefetched.
-The content for the mbox locations which are already prefetched with a prior prefetch request, will be returned from within the SDK itself.
+For mbox locations in the `TargetRequest` list that are not already prefetched, this API sends a batch request to the configured Target server.
+The content for the mbox locations that have been prefetched in a previous request are returned from the SDK and no additional network request is made.
 Each `TargetRequest` object in the list contains a callback function, which is invoked when content is available for its given mbox location.

 #### Syntax